 Bigger brown trout sometimes prefer other fish as their main food source and have been known to even eat mice or small birds that have fallen into the river.
 Many people think of trout as the fish that gently eats small insects off the surface but brown trout can be very aggressive and smash a well presented lure or streamer fly.
 We’ve had brown trout try and eat other trout as we reel them in.

 This little rainbow in the picture took the fly of an angler when a big 22″ brown trout grabbed and tried to eat the rainbow eventually letting the rainbow go.

-Brown Trout Rivers: There are many brown trout rivers and creeks in southern Ontario for anglers to explore and because brown trout can survive in warmer water then brook trout brown trout can often be found in the larger middle sections of the rivers where brook trout cant survive.
+There are many brown trout rivers and creeks in southern Ontario for anglers to explore and brown trout fishing in Ontario can be an easy option for trout anglers.
+Because brown trout can survive in warmer water then brook trout brown trout can often be found in the larger middle sections of the rivers where brook trout cant survive.

 Brown trout also like smaller creeks and tributaries where the water stays cold and clean year round.

 The OMNR website says that there are 159 brown trout rivers and streams in Ontario.